andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

 The authors suggest that we come away from the debate regarding legal vs. illegal prostitution, and willing vs. forced prostitution, and focus more on creating vocational opportunities for women.
-To get involved in microfinance for women, explore [Kiva][1]{:target="_blank"} or
+To learn more about microfinance for women, explore [Kiva][1]{:target="_blank"} or
 [Women’s World Banking][2]{:target="_blank"}.

 ### Gender Based Violence

 _Half the Sky_ highlights the many ways in which girls and women experience violence that is directed at them specifically because of their gender.
 Research suggests that with the advancement of ultrasound technology, people began to abort female fetuses more often than male fetuses.
-When resources diminish for families, girl children tend to receive less medical attention, food, and education compared to their brothers.
+Girl children tend to receive less medical attention, food, and education compared to their brothers when resources diminish in a family.
 Women also continue to suffer honor killings, genital cutting, and systematic rape.

 The authors point out that both men and women internalize and reproduce the